 Admission Requirements for MSIE with Specialization in Engineering Management

-Requirements for admission to this program are identical to the MSIE admission requirements, except that applicants' BS degree can be in engineering, computer science, mathematics, physics, or a related area as determined by the Director of Graduate Studies.
+Requirements for admission to this program are identical to the MSIE admission requirements, except that, (1) GRE minimum score requirements are 151 in quantitative and 146 in verbal, and (2) applicants' BS degree can be in engineering, computer science, mathematics, physics, or a related area as determined by the Director of Graduate Studies.

-There are three sets of courses under the traditional MSIE program: core course, specialization industrial engineering courses and electives:
+There are three sets of courses under the traditional MSIE program: core courses, specialization industrial engineering courses, and electives:

 Core Courses.
 Every student choosing the thesis option must take the following courses and receive a grade of "B" or better in each: ESI 5408, Applied Optimization; ESI 5247, Engineering Experiments; ESI 5525, Modeling and Analysis of Manufacturing and Industrial Systems; and EIN 5936, Graduate Seminar.

 Specialization Courses.
 These courses are used in defining minimum requirements for each specialization area.
 Each student is required to take at least three from those courses listed in his or her chosen area of specialization.
 Substitutions may be made with the approval of the student's advisory committee and the Director of Graduate Studies.
-Please refer to the departmental Web site at http://www.eng.fsu.edu/ime/.
+Please refer to the departmental Website at https://www.eng.famu.fsu.edu/ime/.

 Electives.
 Elective courses provide program variation for students.
 An industrial engineering graduate course may be selected as an elective course.
-With the consent of the advisory committee, the student may take courses from other engineering departments, or other academic schools or colleges of the two universities.
+With the consent of the advisory committee, the student may take courses from other engineering departments or other academic schools or colleges at the two universities.

-Under exceptional circumstances, students may be allowed into the MSIE non-theses option.
-In such cases, students are required to complete a minimum of thirty-three semester hours of course work at the graduate level, at least twenty-four of which must be taken in the Department of Industrial Engineering.
+Under exceptional circumstances, students may be allowed into the MSIE non-thesis option.
+In such cases, students are required to complete a minimum of thirty (30) semester hours of course work at the graduate level, at least twenty-four of which must be taken in the Department of Industrial Engineering.
 Each student must obtain an overall GPA of 3.0 or above in order to graduate.
 Students should contact the department to learn more about specific course requirements for this program.

 Specialization in Engineering Management

-Students are expected to complete thirty-three semester hours of course work, and will not complete a thesis.
-Industrial Engineering Core courses constitute eighteen credit hours, Management core courses constitute three credit hours, and the elective courses constitute twelve credit hours.
-At least six credit hours of the electives must be taken from the College of Engineering.
+Students are expected to complete thirty semester hours of course work and will not be required to complete a thesis.
+Industrial Engineering Core courses constitute eighteen credit hours, Management core courses constitute three credit hours, and the elective courses constitute nine credit hours.
+At least three credit hours of the electives must be taken at the College of Engineering.
 Students must maintain a minimum GPA of 3.0 at all times while enrolled in the program in order to graduate.
 Students should contact the department to learn more about specific course requirements for this program.

 Doctor of Philosophy (PhD)

 Typically, twelve of the forty-five semester hours will have been satisfied by a student who has earned a master's degree in industrial engineering, or a closely related field.
 Of the remaining required hours, nine must be letter-graded course work combined with a minimum of twenty-four additional hours of dissertation research.
-The course work beyond the master's consists of: 1) eighteen semester hours of breadth-requirement core courses, and 2) up to six or more semester hours of depth-requirement courses, as determined by the student's doctoral supervisory committee.
+The course work beyond the master's consists of: 1) eighteen semester hours of breadth-requirement core courses and 2) up to six or more semester hours of depth-requirement courses, as determined by the student's doctoral supervisory committee.
 Residency and time-for-completion requirements are determined by the student's university of enrollment.
 Students must maintain a minimum GPA of 3.4 at all times while enrolled in the program.
+Students must also pass several milestone examinations as detailed in The Industrial Engineering Graduate Handbook.
 Doctoral candidates must meet the department publication requirements before the viva voce of their dissertation.